-The Government recognise that listed places of worship are not just an essential part of our religious life but an important part of the history and fabric of our country, and that the need to use specialist craftsmen and costly materials means their upkeep can be a heavy burden, particularly on small congregations.
 That is why the Government have pressed the case at EU level for their repair and maintenance to be added to the supplies for which a reduced rate of VAT is available.
-However, while we recognise the importance of all places of worship within their communities, we also recognise that listed status means that the special architectural or historic interest in the church in question has been acknowledged and as such special tax treatment is justified on this basis.76
+However, while we recognise the importance of all places of worship within their communities, we also recognise that listed status means that the special architectural or historic interest in the church in question has been acknowledged and as such special tax treatment is justified on this basis.83

-Although there were changes in the EU rules regarding VAT rates during this period, it remains the case that there is no provision for the UK, or any other State, to introduce a reduced rate on church repairs.
-In a written answer on the listed places of worship scheme, prior to the last amendment of the EU VAT rules in 2009, the Labour Government stated that it would keep the future life of the scheme under review, in the light of any changes to these rules.77 In March 2010 it simply stated that the future of the scheme beyond March 2011 would be "considered in the spending review later this year."78 At this time Dai Havard put down an EDM, signed by 54 Members, calling for the scheme to be extended.79
+Although there were changes in the EU rules regarding VAT rates over this period, no provision was made for any Member State to introduce a a reduced rate of VAT on church repairs.
+In a written answer on the Listed Places of Worship Scheme, prior to the last amendment of the EU VAT rules in 2009, the Labour Government stated that it would keep the future life of the scheme under review, in the light of any changes to these rules.
+84 In March 2010 it simply stated that the future of the scheme beyond March 2011 would be "considered in the spending review later this year."85 At this time Dai Havard put down an EDM, signed by 54 Members, calling for the Scheme to be extended.86